A very easy cherry scones recipe made with fresh cherries. Frozen or preserved cherries can be used as well.

 - Add the second egg to that bowl, adding the milk as well.
 Whisk them together.

-- Brush the cherry scones with the reserved egg and sprinkle them with 1-2 tablespoons of brown sugar.
+- Place them on the baking sheet, brush them with egg, and sprinkle them with brown sugar.

 Can you freeze scones?